Mid-Cape Reliability Project

 This project requires approval from the EFSB.
 The EFSB siting process includes both public and evidentiary hearings.
 The public and other interested stakeholders are given the opportunity to participate in the siting process through the EFSB-sponsored public hearing.
 Owners of property abutting and near the project will be informed of the public hearing dates and are encouraged to participate.

 The EFSB Public Comment Hearing was held virtually on Wednesday, June 10, 2020.

 To learn more about the siting process and how to participate, visit the EFSB website.

-We will be engaging with town officials, residents, businesses, community groups and other stakeholders through municipal briefings, open houses and meetings – answering questions and listening to concerns about the project.
+We will continue to engage with town officials, residents, businesses, community groups and other stakeholders through municipal briefings, open houses and meetings – answering questions and listening to concerns about the project.

 Eversource hosted public open house in Barnstable on July 29, 2019, and in Sandwich on July 30, 2019, to give local residents, business owners, and other interested stakeholders an opportunity to learn more about the project, ask questions, and provide feedback.